Skip to content

 English Countryside in the Durham Dales, there is a wooden gate and a low stone wall in the foreground with fields behind, a row of woodland behind that, and a low grassy hill beyond that, taken on a sunny day with blue sky filled with white clouds overhead.

 Across the Dales, you’ll find tranquil moors, picturesque villages, dramatic valleys, winding rivers, and verdant farmland.
-Bowlees Picnic Area was recently voted as one of the top 20 picnic spots in Britain by Countryfile Magazine!
+Bowlees Picnic Area was once voted as one of the top 20 picnic spots in Britain by Countryfile Magazine!
 The pretty town of Barnard Castle makes an excellent base for exploring, or there are plenty of lovely country hotels to choose from.
 Don’t miss a trip to Raby Castle for lots of history – not to mention the stunning grounds and gardens.

-16. Hawkshead, Cumbria
+6. Hawkshead, Cumbria

 Recommended by: Carole, Berkeley and Beyond